pan-xiang/pan-xiang.github.io/_pages/about.md

 I am currently a postdoctoral researcher in the [Human-Robot Interaction Lab](https://www.robot.soc.i.kyoto-u.ac.jp/en/) at Kyoto University.
 In October 2026, I will join the Hong Kong University of Science and Technology as a postdoctoral fellow.

-My research lies at the intersection of human–robot interaction and Social Robotics, and Embodied AI.
+My research lies at the intersection of Human–robot Interaction and Social Robotics, and Embodied AI.
 My doctoral research focused on developing expressive manipulation strategies to improve the transparency, legibility, and naturalness of robot behavior in human-shared environments.
 My postdoctoral research investigates how robots can infer and respond to human intentions by leveraging large language models (LLMs) and vision-language models (VLMs), while drawing on insights from psychology to enable socially appropriate behavior in human–robot interaction.